Provides a way to track changes in your object in the same way as Active Record does.

 person.name_changed? # => false

-Assigning the same value leaves the attribute unchanged:
+Assigning the same value leaves the attribute unchanged:person.name = 'Bill'

 person.name_changed? # => false